dEAduction/dEAduction/CONTRIBUTING_V2.md

 - **Translate user interface**.
 - **Write documentation**: many modules, classes or functions are undocumented, but they should be.
 You can also contribute to d∃∀duction's user manual.
+    Contributions and feed-back to *this* document would also be very much appreciated.
 - **Create exercises**.

 (&#x1F534;**TODO** ajouter issues avec tag first contribution)

+In any case, every contribution proposition should have its issue, whether we or you created it.
+To save you time, you should never work on a contribution which was not approved (there would be a risk of it being rejected)!

 ### How do?

+You first need to fork (&#x1F534;**TODO** lien c'est quoi une fourchette) d∃∀duction's repository and create a new branch for your single contribution (do not use a branch for more than one thing), see branches guidelines (&#x1F534;**TODO** lien).
+Do not do your modifications on the `master` branch.
+You can now begin writing your contribution!

+Remember to commit often; in doubt commit.
+On top of that, keep your fork up-to-date with upstream (that is, with d∃∀duction's branch you forked from).

+At any stage, do feel free to discuss your contribution's development with the core team.
+This should be done publicly, in the contribution proposition's issue.

+When you think your contribution is finished, push it to your online fork.
+Signal it in the contribution proposition's Github issue so we can review it, discuss it and test it.
+After potential modifications and if we approve your contribution, we will tell you that your contribution is ready for pull-request!
+At that point, you just do the pull request and we accept it.

 ### What to expect?

+To summarize, here is how you should contribute:
+1. Choose an existing issue or open one with a contribution idea.
+2. In this issue, inform us dummies that you would like to contribute so we can discuss.
+3. Make your fork, create your new branch, code, keep up-to-date and push your contribution proposal once you think it is ready.
+4. In the contribution's proposal issue, inform us apes that you think your contribution is ready so we can discuss and potentially ask you to make some changes.
+5. If we approve the final version of the contribution proposition, you may do a pull request.
+We should accept it after a final review.

+If you follow these steps, your contribution proposition should be accepted!
+You shall then be credited as a d∃∀duction's contributor.
+Nevertheless, respecting the above stages by nowise means that your contribution proposal *will* be accepted.
+Those stages ensure that your contribution fits in d∃∀duction's codebase as much as possible, but we may reject it if necessary.
+Finally, you will not get any kind of financial retribution.
+We are poor anyway.

 ## Guidelines